MaxBelkov/visualsyslog/README.md

 ===
 Visual Syslog Server (daemon) for Windows with a graphical user interface.

-Visual Syslog Server is a free open source program to receive syslog messages.
+Visual Syslog Server is a free open source program to receive and view syslog messages.
 Useful when setting up routers and systems based on Unix/Linux.

 Visual Syslog Server has a live messages view: switches to a new received message.
 Helpful color highlighting.
 Useful message filtering.